byuwur/spa.php/README.md

 3. Add custom functionality by creating new PHP files and adding them to the routes.
 4. Navigate.
 Suit yourself.

+## Some other things I've made and used here

+-   [easy-server-http-error-page](https://github.com/byuwur/easy-server-http-error-page) - Custom error page with server configurations.
+-   [easy-sidebar-bootstrap](https://github.com/byuwur/easy-sidebar-bootstrap) - Sidebar component using Bootstrap and jQuery.

 ## License

 MIT (c) Andrés Trujillo [Mateus] byUwUr